Gangqiang United States

 One day, Sister Qinglian phoned me and said, “I’ve got some good news for you!”
 I asked, “What’s that?”
 She answered, “A preacher came to our neighborhood.
 Would you like to listen to his preaching?”
 I said, “Yeah!
 Where?”
 She told me to go to her home at the appointed time.

 At the time of the appointment, I came to Sister Qinglian’s house, and Sister Zhao was there as well.
 I saw the TV playing a passage of words, “And so I say that man’s sense has lost its original function, and that man’s conscience, too, has lost its original function. … Man’s disposition should be changed starting from the knowledge of his substance and through changes in his thinking, nature, and mental outlook—through fundamental changes.
 Only in this way will true changes be achieved in the disposition of man.
 Man’s corrupt disposition stems from his being poisoned and trampled upon by Satan, from the egregious harm that Satan has inflicted upon his thinking, morality, insight, and sense.
 It is precisely because these fundamental things of man have been corrupted by Satan, and are utterly unlike how God originally created them, that man opposes God and does not understand the truth.
-Thus, changes in man’s disposition should begin with changes in his thinking, insight and sense that will change his knowledge of God and his knowledge of the truth” (“To Have an Unchanged Disposition Is to Be in Enmity to God” in The Word Appears in the Flesh).
+Thus, changes in man’s disposition should begin with changes in his thinking, insight and sense that will change his knowledge of God and his knowledge of the truth” (“To Have an Unchanged Disposition Is to Be in Enmity to God”).
 Seeing these words, I was quite touched: Am I not like what these words say?
 I have always looked down on others, rebuking this person and scolding that one, without morality or the decency of the saints.
 However, I could not change myself, and even fasting and praying didn’t work.
 Now these words have touched my heart deeply, but I have never seen them anywhere else, nor have I ever listened to any priest talking about them before.
 I felt strange: These words are so wonderful; who wrote them?